Lohrem/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

         ###### Revision
             '''
-            Since there is a loop inside of another loop, this would run in quadratic time, O(n^2), as in the run time would exponentially grow depending on the size of the input.
+            Since in the second loop there is a coefficient that is doubling each time the code runs, and since it till run until `j < n`, this would run in logarithmic time, O(log n).
             '''